orcfax/docs/docs/orcfax-solution/roadmap.md

 significant user assets.
 That reality raises valid concerns about the reliability of oracle solutions and their underlying architectures.
-Because of this, Orcfax will pursue an architecture audit; the audit will analyze the security of Orcfax’s on-chain and off-chain architecture.
+Because of this, Orcfax will pursue an architecture audit; the audit will analyze the security of Orcfax's on-chain and off-chain architecture.
 We will take remediative action on recommendations that result from the audit in order to ensure that the Orcfax oracle service delivers the most comprehensive, accurate, and trustworthy real-world data possible to Cardano dApps and smart contracts.